aarshe22/code-buddy/ENTERPRISE_READY.md

 ## Conclusion

-Your Dev Stack is **enterprise-grade** and ready for production use.
+Code Buddy is **enterprise-grade** and ready for production use.
 It matches Cursor AI in all core capabilities and exceeds it in privacy, control, and customization.

 **You have:**
 - ✅ All core AI features